Set 29 · Study 1 / 5

 Origin: late Middle English: from Anglo-Norman French delivree, feminine past participle of delivrer (see deliver)

-3. competition · adjective/ˌkɑmpəˈtɪʃən/
+3. competition · noun/ˌkɑmpəˈtɪʃən/

-Synonyms: contest, rivalry
+Synonyms: contest, tournament

 Origin: early 17th century: from late Latin competitio(n-) ‘rivalry’, from competere ‘strive for’ (see compete)